Unity-Technologies/ml-agents/docs/Migrating.md

 * RayPerceptionSensor was inconsistent in how it handle scale on the Agent's transform.
 It now scales the ray length and sphere size for casting as the transform's scale changes.

 ### Steps to Migrate
+* Follow the instructions on how to install the `com.unity.ml-agents` package into your project in the [Installation Guide](Installation.md).
 * If your Agent implemented `AgentOnDone` and did not have the checkbox `Reset On Done` checked in the inspector, you must call the code that was in `AgentOnDone` manually.
 * If you give your Agent a reward or penalty at the end of an episode (e.g. for reaching a goal or falling off of a platform), make sure you call `AddReward()` or `SetReward()` *before* calling `Done()`.
 Previously, the order didn't matter.
 * If you were not using `On Demand Decision` for your Agent, you **must** add a `DecisionRequester` component to your Agent GameObject and set its `Decision Period` field to the old `Decision Period` of the Agent.